PersonaMatrix: A Recipe for Persona-Aware Evaluation of Legal Summarization: Introduction

 As LLMs are deployed in domain-specific settings, LLM-as-a-judge and agentic-judge frameworks have emerged as alternatives.
 Structured designs such as AgentEval \cite{arabzadeh-etal-2024-assessing} stabilize judgments and improve explainability, sometimes correlating better with ground truths.
 Yet these methods assume a single notion of utility.
 In legal summarization, stakeholders have divergent priorities, and collapsing judgments into a scalar score with standardized criteria obscures real trade-offs.
 We therefore introduce \textbf{\textit{PersonaMatrix}}, a persona-by-criterion evaluation framework that fills the gap by capturing multi-objective utility and distinct priorities across heterogeneous stakeholders.
 It operationalizes persona-centered utility via scalable persona-conditioned evaluators, offering a middle ground between costly user studies and generic automated metrics.

 Stakeholder-sensitive evaluation requires datasets where the same case is summarized along controlled quality dimensions.
 In this paper, a \textit{quality dimension} refers to a specific controllable aspect of writing that characterizes a summarization, including but not limited to lexical choice, stylistic register, compression ratio and content selection.
 To probe trade-offs systematically, we construct a \textbf{\textit{controlled dimension-shifted dataset}} of U.S. civil rights case summaries, where each case is summarized along conflicting quality dimensions.
-A scalable LLM-driven pipeline generates and validates these controlled variants, enabling sensitivity analysis at manageable cost.
+A scalable LLM-driven pipeline generates and validates these controlled variants from human-written seed summaries, as shown in Figure \ref{fig:combined-generator-evaluator}, enabling sensitivity analysis at manageable cost.
 We instantiate six personas as representative stakeholders: (1) Litigator, (2) Legal Educator, (3) Journalist, (4) Self-Help Public, (5) Academic Researcher, and (6) Policy Advocate.
 For example, litigators require procedural precision and citations, whereas journalists or public-facing communicators prioritize clarity, brevity, and plain language.
-Documentation for other persona designs, along with the full code base and data, is available in GitHub.
+Documentation for other persona designs, the full code base and data are available on GitHub.
 Gains for one group often entail losses for another: procedural detail helps lawyers but burdens general readers; simplifying language aids readability but can obscure legal reasoning, controlling rules or citations.
 Figure \ref{fig:combined-heatmap-arrow} shows our evaluation results over the pilot datasets, demonstrating deviated optima of persona-aware judges relative to generic judges: baseline (vanilla LLM-as-a-judge) and AgentEval.